stts-se/tillstudpub/README.md

 # tillstudpub
-Assorted stuff for capturing michrophobe audio in the browser
+Assorted stuff for capturing michrophone audio in the browser

 * visualiser/